Faizan-Shurjeel/focus_client_rust/README.md

 ]
         ```

-*   **Build and Run (Mock Mode for ESP32-free development):**
+*   **Development / Mock Environment (no ESP32 required):**
-    1. Start the Rust mock server:
+    1. Start the Rust mock ESP32 server in terminal 1:
         ```focus_client_rust/README.md#L1-1
 cargo run -p mock_server
         ```
-    2. In another terminal, run the Rust client in debug mode:
+    2. Start the desktop client in terminal 2:
         ```focus_client_rust/README.md#L1-1
 cargo run
         ```
     3. In debug mode, the client prints a development banner and polls:
         - `http://localhost:8080/status`
         - Expected response: `FOCUS_ON` or `FOCUS_OFF`
-    4. Toggle focus state without stopping the mock server:
+    4. Toggle focus on/off without stopping the mock server:
         ```focus_client_rust/README.md#L1-1
 curl http://localhost:8080/toggle
         ```
     5. Stop the mock server (`Ctrl+C`) to simulate device disconnect and verify disconnect behavior.
     6. On GNOME-based Linux distros (like Zorin), wallpaper switching uses `gsettings` first, then falls back to the `wallpaper` crate for better compatibility.

-*   **Build and Run (Real ESP32 mode):**
+*   **Production / Real ESP32 Mode:**
+    1. Flash and power on the ESP32 firmware first so it advertises `focus-totem` on your network.
-    1. Build/run in release mode:
+    2. Run the client in release mode:
+        ```focus_client_rust/README.md#L1-1
+cargo run --release
+        ```
+    3. Or build the release binary and run it directly on Linux:
         ```focus_client_rust/README.md#L1-2
 cargo build --release
-cargo run --release
+./target/release/focus_client_rust
         ```
+    4. On Windows, build release and run the generated executable, preferably as Administrator if app termination needs elevated permissions:
+        ```focus_client_rust/README.md#L1-2
+cargo build --release
+target\release\focus_client_rust.exe
+        ```
-    2. In this mode, the client uses normal mDNS discovery (`focus-totem`) and polls the real `/status` endpoint.
+    5. In release mode, the client does **not** use the mock server.
+It uses normal mDNS discovery (`focus-totem`) and polls the real ESP32 `/status` endpoint.

 *   **Session Logs:**
     - A completed focus session is recorded when focus mode deactivates.